Roseanne Liang: Early life

 Liang was born in New Zealand to Hong Kong emigrants.
-Her parents were doctors, one was a pediatrician and the other a surgeon.
+Her parents were doctors, one was a doctor and the other a nurse.
 She has two sisters.
 Liang attended St Cuthbert's College, Auckland, and was dux of the school in 1995.

 She went on to study computer science at the University of Auckland.
 She graduated with a Masters in Creative and Performing Arts in 2003.

 Career

 Liang made her directorial debut with the autobiographical documentary film Banana in a Nutshell (2005), which was about her own cross-cultural romance with a Pākehā.
 The film won Best Documentary at DOCNZ International Documentary Film Festival.
 Liang won Best Director of Documentary Films at Asian Festival of First Films.
 The film was screened at New Zealand International Film Festival 2005, where she met John Barnett, a producer from South Pacific Pictures, who requested a feature length adaptation of the documentary.

 That project later became the romantic comedy My Wedding and Other Secrets (2011).
 The film won Best Actress and Best Screenplay Award for a feature film at the Aotearoa Film & Television Awards.

 Liang also directed the short film Take 3, which won awards in 2007 at the Berlin and Valladolid Film Festivals, and the hit web series Flat3 and Friday Night Bites.
 In 2008, she was awarded Women in Film and Television International's Woman to Watch Award for Women in Film and Television.

 Liang is a part of the Thousand Apologies Collective, a creative cohort of seven writers and filmmakers based in Auckland, New Zealand, which includes Shuchi Kothari and Serina Pearson.
 They made their television debut with their pan-Asian sketch comedy series A Thousand Apologies on TV3, New Zealand's first prime time Asian program.
 Kothari and Liang later cofounded the Pan-Asian Screen Collective with others in August 2018 to support Asian filmmakers in New Zealand.

 In 2017, she directed a short film Do No Harm, which was selected to be shown at the Manhattan Short film festival and the 2017 Sundance Film Festival.

 In 2020, Liang directed and co-wrote Shadow in the Cloud, a WWII action-horror film, starring Chloë Grace Moretz from a story treatment by Max Landis.
 It debuted at the 2020 Toronto International Film Festival, where it won the People's Choice Award.
+In the same year, Liang also contributed to The Women Writers' Handbook.